DeBankDeFi/cometbft/docs/architecture/tendermint-core/adr-001-logging.md

 `Notice` should become `Info`, `Warn` either `Error` or `Debug` depending on the message, `Crit` -> `Error`.

 This interface should go into `tmlibs/log`.
-All libraries which are part of the core (tendermint/tendermint) should obey it.
+All libraries that are part of the core (tendermint/tendermint) should obey it.

 ### 2) Logger with our current formatting